Key features of the education system

 - Institutes of the Higher education for the fine arts, music and dance (Alta formazione artistica, musicale e coreutica - Afam)

 - Higher technological institutes (Istituti tecnologici superiori - ITS Academies)

-Access to tertiary education is for students with an upper secondary school leaving certificate.
+Access to tertiary education is for students with an upper secondary education leaving certificate.
 The Ministry of university and research and individual institutions establish the specific conditions for admission.
-Courses at ITSs are accessible also to students who have attended a four-year regional vocational course followed by an additional one-year course in the Higher technical education and training system (IFTS).
+Courses at ITS Academies are accessible also to students who have attended a four-year regional vocational course followed by a specific additional course.
 ITSs have been recently reformed.
 Main changes are described in the chapter on ongoing reforms in higher education, awaiting the decrees that are to define the organisation of the courses.

 Adult education includes all activities aimed at the cultural enrichment, requalification and professional mobility of adults.
-Within the broader term ‘adult education’, the domain “school education for adults” (istruzione degli adulti) only refers to the educational activities aimed at the acquisition of a qualification as well as to literacy and Italian language courses.
+Within the broader term ‘adult education’, the domain “school education for adults” (istruzione degli adulti) only refers to formal education and to literacy and Italian language courses.
 Adult education is provided by centres for school education for adults (Centri provinciali per l’istruzione degli adulti - CPIA) and by upper secondary schools.